×

 If you are considering dissolving your civil union, the first steps you need to take are to file a Petition for Dissolution of a Civil Union with the appropriate court.
 If your partner has already taken these steps, it is important to immediately consult counsel in order to file the necessary response or counterpleading to memorialize your position with the Court.

-Whether you are considering dissolving your civil union or your partner has already started the process, the divorce attorneys at Ward Family Law, LLC can help guide you through this confusing process.
+Whether you are considering dissolving your civil union or your partner has already started the process, the divorce attorneys at WARD FAMILY LAW, LLC can help guide you through this confusing process.
 If you have any questions about the process, contact our experienced attorneys today.

-a Consultation
+Consultation